InterstitialTech/timeclonk/README.md

 A time clock for small groups.

-Create projects, add users to those projects.
+Check out the [changelog](https://github.com/InterstitialTech/timeclonk/blob/main/changelog.md) for new features.

-Within a project, you can clock in and out, adding hours.
-Or import hours from a CSV file.
+Timeclonk is for multiple users and projects.
+Each user must register on the site.
+Then you can create projects and add users to them.

-Timeclonk tracks payments to users so you can see the total unpaid hours worked on a team.
+Within a project, each user can clock in and out, adding hours.

-You can compute a distrubution of hours to users based on who worked their hours first.
+When its time to distribute funds to users, Timeclonk can compute a distribution of hours based on who worked their hours first.